MB-938/Docker-Project/README.md

     docker-compose -f docker-compose.yaml up

-_You can access the mongo-express under localhost:8080 from your browser_
+_ "up" option to start, "down" to stop.You can access the mongo-express under localhost:8080 from your browser_

 Step 2: in mongo-express UI - create a new database "user-account"